shiye-cao/PyTorch-CycleGAN/README.md

 # CycleGAN
 Intersession 2019- Deep Learning for Medical Image Analysis Class Project

-Class Project where the CycleGAN model was used for skin cell segmentation.
+Class Project where the PyTorch CycleGAN model was used for skin cell segmentation.